Digital Lock

 Program News

-On April 2nd, the National Security, Cybersecurity, and Foreign Relations Law Program along with the Military Law Society and National Security Law Association hosted the Navy-Marine Corps Court of Criminal Appeals for an oral argument.
+The National Security, Cybersecurity, and Foreign Relations Law Program and the Military Law Society co-hosted the panel.

-GW Law’s National Security, Cybersecurity, & Foreign Relations Law Program and NSLA hosted its Adjunct Networking Reception this month.
+GW Law’s National Security, Cybersecurity, & Foreign Relations Law Program and the NSLA hosted a fireside chat with cybersecurity trailblazers.

 National Security, Foreign Relations, & Cybersecurity News